VcelistMC/BookrApp/readme.md

 # Bookr App
 ## About
-A capstone project for the [***Android Basics: Networking***](https://classroom.udacity.com/courses/ud843) course meant to practice the application of the follow concepts in Java Android:
+A capstone project for the [***Android Basics: Networking***](https://classroom.udacity.com/courses/ud843) course meant to practice the application of the following concepts in Java Android:
 - Fetching data from an API
 - Using an AsyncTask
 - Parsing a JSON response